“Stuck in a BitLocker Recovery Key Loop? How to Unlock and Fix It (2025 Update)”

 • Know where to manage it:

-• Windows 11 Home (supported models): Settings → Privacy & SecurityDevice Encryption
+• Windows 11 Home (supported): Settings → Privacy & SecurityDevice Encryption

 • Windows 11 Pro: Control Panel → BitLocker Drive Encryption